sdckey/EnCase-Agent-Uninstaller-macOS-Catalina/README.md

 This is a signed, notarized uninstaller PKG file for the EnCase Enterprise/Direct agent installed on macOS 10.15 (Catalina).

+Provided that macOS has been instructed to allow apps from the App Store and identified developers (a setting on the Security & Privacy preferences page), the PKG file should open without warning.

 It is not an official OpenText product and consists solely of a `postinstall` BASH script, which is rudimentary in nature.

 The script performs no validation nor will it report anything other than a successful execution.